sightsdev/sights/README.md

 `supervisorctl` can also be run in interactive mode by running the command with no arguments.

 Additionally, supervisor provides a web interface, which can be accessed at `http://<robot_ip>:9001`.
-It allows you to manage processes and view their logs.
+It provides complete management of processes as well as an interface to view their logs.

-To ensure that `supervisord` is run at boot, edit `/etc/rc.local` and add the following line _before_ the final line which should read `exit 0`
+To ensure that `supervisord` is run at boot, edit `/etc/rc.local` and add the following line _before_ the final line which should read `exit 0`:

 ```sh
 supervisord